Icinga/icinga2/INSTALL.md

 - `ICINGA2_WITH_NOTIFICATION`: Determines whether the notification module is built; defaults to `ON`
 - `ICINGA2_WITH_PERFDATA`: Determines whether the perfdata module is built; defaults to `ON`

+CMake determines the Icinga 2 version number using `git describe` if the source directory is contained in a Git repository.
+Otherwise the version number is extracted from the [icinga2.spec](icinga2.spec) file.
+This behavior can be overridden by creating a file called `icinga-version.h.force` in the source directory.
+Alternatively the `-DICINGA2_GIT_VERSION_INFO=OFF` option for CMake can be used to disable the usage of `git describe`.

 ### Building Icinga 2 RPMs

 Setup your build environment on RHEL/SUSE and copy the generated tarball from your git repository to `rpmbuild/SOURCES`.

-Copy the icinga2.spec file to `rpmbuild/SPEC` and then invoke
+Copy the icinga2.spec file to `rpmbuild/SPEC` and then run this command:

     $ rpmbuild -ba SPEC/icinga2.spec

 ### Building Icinga 2 Debs

-Setup your build environment on Debian/Ubuntu and run the following command straight from the git repository checkout:
+Setup your build environment on Debian/Ubuntu, copy the 'debian' directory from the Debian packaging Git repository (https://anonscm.debian.org/cgit/pkg-nagios/pkg-icinga2.git) into your source tree and run the following command:

-    $ ./debian/updateversion && dpkg-buildpackage -uc -us
+    $ dpkg-buildpackage -uc -us

 ## Running Icinga 2